 For teachers

-Follow the journey of a lifetime, with curriculum-linked resources, to take your class on the ultimate field trip – all without leaving your classroom!
+Explore the frozen continent with curriculum-linked resources, and take your class on the ultimate field trip – all without leaving your classroom!

-Follow the journey with specially created curriculum-linked resources for Key Stages 2, 3 and 4, with topics including adaptation, the journey to Antarctica and global ecosystems.
+In partnership with the Royal Geographical Society, we created curriculum-linked resources for Key Stages 2, 3 and 4, with topics including adaptation, the journey to Antarctica and global ecosystems.

 Key Stage 2